 Looking after livestock and pets

-- Create a list of emergency telephone numbers, including those of your employees, neighbours, veterinarian, state veterinarian, poison control centre, local animal shelter, animal care and control, local Teagasc office.
+- Create a list of emergency telephone numbers, including those of your employees, neighbours, veterinarian, state veterinarian, poison control centre, local animal shelter, animal care and control, local Teagasc office and the Department of Agriculture, Food and the Marine.

 - Make sure every animal has durable and visible identification.